A removability theorem for Sobolev functions and detour sets: Constructions and Examples

-More specifically, we claim that we can cover $L\cap \inter(K_m)$ by finitely many closed intervals $[x_i,y_i]$, such that each interval has both of its endpoints on some set $\partial V_{i,m}$.
-Note that under our assumptions $\partial V_{i,m}$ is path-connected.
-Replacing each of these intervals with an arc of $\partial V_{i,m}$, which has diameter at most $\varepsilon$, we obtain the desired detour path that lies $\varepsilon$-close to $L$.
-Finally we note that $\bigcup_{i\in I_m} \partial V_{i,m}$ is contained in the closures of finitely many complementary components of $K$, so $L$ has the detour property as required in Definition \ref{Definition Detour set}.
+Replacing each of the intervals $[x_l,y_l]$ with an arc $A_l$ of a corresponding set $\partial V_{i,m}$, which has diameter less than $\varepsilon$, we obtain the desired detour path that lies $\varepsilon$-close to $L$.
+Finally we note that by construction the detour path is contained in the closures of finitely many complementary components of $K$, all of which are intersected by $L$, so the line $L$ has the detour property as required in Definition \ref{Definition Detour set}(ii) and (iii).

-The construction of the intervals $[x_i,y_i]$ is done as follows.
+The construction of the intervals $[x_l,y_l]$ is done as follows.
 Assume that $L=\R$ and in particular it has the standard ordering.
-Then it meets the components $V_{i,m},i\in I_m$ in some order, with respect to the point of first entry.
-We let $x_1\in \partial V_{i,m}$ be the first entry point of $L$ into some component $V_{i,m}$ of $\inter(K_m)$, and $y_1\in \partial V_{i,m}, y_1\geq x_1$ be the last exit point of $L$ from $V_{i,m}$.
-Then we let $x_2\geq y_1$, be the first entry point of $L$ into the ``next" component $V_{i',m}$, and $y_2\geq x_2$ be the last exit point.
+Then it meets the components $V_{i,m}$, $i\in I_m$, in some order, with respect to the point of first entry.
+We let $x_1\in \partial V_{i,m}$ be the first entry point of $L$ into some component $V_{i,m}$ of $\inter(K_m)$, and $y_1\in \partial V_{i,m}$, $y_1\geq x_1$, be the last exit point of $L$ from $V_{i,m}$.
+Then we let $x_2\geq y_1$ be the first entry point of $L$ into the ``next" component $V_{i',m}$, and $y_2\geq x_2$ be the last exit point.
 We proceed inductively. \end{proof}

 A construction ``dual" to this one is the following.
-A good example of this construction to have in mind is the Sierpi\'nski gasket.
+Again, a good example of this construction to have in mind is the Sierpi\'nski gasket.
+A non-empty set $C\subset \R^2$ is called \textit{non-trivial} if it is not a point.